-2.1 Subject of the search; restrictions IV-3 2.2 Formulating a search strategy IV-4 2.3 Carrying out the search; types of documents IV-4 2.4 Reformulation of the subject of the search IV-6 2.5 Closest prior art and its effects on the search IV-6 2.6 End of search IV-7 3.
-Procedure after searching IV-7 3.1 Preparation of the search report IV-7 3.2 Documents discovered after completion of the search IV-7 3.3 Errors in the search report IV-8 officia er V - Preclassification (routing) and I classification of European applications V-1 1.
+2. Search strategy IV-3 2.1 Subject of the search; restrictions IV-3 2.2 Formulating a search strategy IV-4 2.3 Carrying out the search; types of documents IV-4 2.4 Reformulation of the subject of the search IV-6 2.5 Closest prior art and its effects on the search IV-6 2.6 End of search IV-7 3.
+Procedure after searching IV-7 3.1 Preparation of the search report IV-7 3.2 Documents discovered after completion of the search IV-8 3.3 Errors in the search report IV-8 officia er V - Preclassification (routing) and I classification of European applications V-1 1.
 Definitions V-1 2.
 Preclassification (routing and distribution) V-1 3.
 Incorrect preclassification V-1 4.
 Official classification of the application V-2 5.
 Classification of late-published search reports V-2 6.
 Classification when the scope of the invention is not clear (e.g. a partial search) V-3 7.
 Classification in cases of a lack of unity of invention V-3 8.
-Verification of official classification V-3 er VI - The state of the art at the stage VI-1 1.
-General VI-1 2.
-State of the art - oral disclosure, etc. VI-1
+Verification of official classification V-3 er VI - The state of the art at the n stage VI-1 1.
+General VI-1